-The ski resort village of Whistler Creekside has an origin story that surprises even the most frequent visitor to Canada’s biggest and best ski resort.
+Whistler Creekside village has an origin story that surprises even the most frequent visitor to Canada’s biggest and best ski resort.
 The ‘Creek’ is the original village base for Whistler Mountain and site of its first gondola.
-The village was built out of a forested wilderness by the intrepid outdoor pioneers who founded one of the premier ski resorts in the world.
+The village was built by intrepid outdoor pioneers who founded one of the premier ski resorts in the world.
 And made Whistler in winter the place to be.

-Guide to Whistler Creekside Village
+Ultimate guide to Whistler Creekside village

 Whistler Creekside Skiing

-Bottom line: You can get up to Whistler Peak faster from the Creekside base.
 Once you’re up the mountain, you have access to Whistler Blackcomb Resort’s 200 runs, 16 alpine bowls, and 3 glaciers.
-With over 8,000 acres of terrain, Whistler Blackcomb is big, so pace yourself.
-Map out your daily runs the night before, but be flexible to discover new parts of the mountain, or stick with favorites that hit that sweet ski spot.
+With over 8,000 acres of terrain, Whistler Blackcomb is BIG.
+It’s best to pace yourself.

-Tired legs can download in the gondola at the end of the day, but save energy for the epic Peak to Creek run.
+Tired legs can download in the gondola at the end of the day, but if you want to ski home to the Creek, save energy for the epic Peak to Creek run.
 It’s 11 kilometers (6.8 miles) down Whistler Peak to Creekside village base.
-If you’ve got mad ski skills, don’t miss the Creek’s other epic run, and ski like an Olympian on the Dave Murray Run, site of the 2010 Winter Whistler Olympic downhill races.

 Use the map below to search for hotel and short-term rental options

-Whistler Creekside Village has various shops and services to keep you stocked up, fed and watered during your stay.
 Groceries and libations can be found at the Creekside Market grocery store and the BC Liquor Store.
-There’s a bank, ski fashion and gift shops, coffee shops like Tim Hortons and Starbucks, and Whistler Kids ski school.
+There’s a bank, gas station, ski fashion and gift shops, coffee shops like Tim Hortons and Starbucks, and Whistler Kids ski school.

 Part of the appeal of Creekside as the original village base was its access to nearby lakes for recreation, swimming and fishing.
 Alpha, Nita, and Alta Lakes are all in or nearest to Creekside Whistler.